open-cluster-management-io/enhancements/enhancements/sig-architecture/32-extensiblescheduling/32-extensiblescheduling.md

 // +kubebuilder:subresource:status

 // ManagedClusterScalar represents a scalable value (aka score) of one managed cluster.
-// Each ManagedClusterScalar only represents the score for one specific calculator type.
+// Each ManagedClusterScalar only represents the scalar value of one prioritizer.
 // ManagedClusterScalar is a namesapce scoped resource.
-//
-// The ManagedClusterScalar name should follow the format {cluster name}-{calculator name}.
-// For example, a calculator named ResourceAllocatableMemory can calculate the totale allocatable memory
-// of one cluster.
-// So for cluster1, the corresponding ManagedClusterScalar name is cluster1-resourceallocatablememory. type ManagedClusterScalar struct {
+The namespace of the resource is the cluster namespace. type ManagedClusterScalar struct {
 	metav1.TypeMeta   `json:",inline"`
 	metav1.ObjectMeta `json:"metadata,omitempty"`

+	// Spec defines the attributes of the ManagedClusterScalar.
+	// +kubebuilder:validation:Required
+	// +required
+	Spec ManagedClusterScalarSpec `json:"spec"`

 	// Status represents the status of the ManagedClusterScalar.
 	// +optional
 	Status ManagedClusterScalarStatus `json:"status,omitempty"`
 }

+// ManagedClusterScalarSpec defines the attributes of the ManagedClusterScalar. type ManagedClusterScalarSpec struct {
+	// PrioritizerName will be the prioritizer name used in placement.
+	// +kubebuilder:validation:Required
+	// +required
+	PrioritizerName string `json:"prioritizerName,omitempty"`
+}

 //ManagedClusterScalarStatus represents the current status of ManagedClusterScalar. type ManagedClusterScalarStatus struct {
-	// Conditions contains the different condition statuses for this managed cluster score.
+	// Conditions contain the different condition statuses for this managed cluster scalar.
+	// +optional
 	Conditions []metav1.Condition `json:"conditions"`

-	// Score contains a scalable value of this managed cluster.
+	// Scalar contains a scalable value of this managed cluster.
+	// +optional
-	Score int64 `json:"score,omitempty"`
+	Scalar int64 `json:"scalar,omitempty"`

-	// ExpireTime is the expire time the score.
+	// ValidUntil defines the time this scalar is valid.
+	// After this time, the scalar is considered to be invalid by placement. nil means never expire.
+	// The controller ownning this resource should keep the scalar up-to-date.
-	// +required
+	// +optional
 	// +kubebuilder:validation:Required
 	// +kubebuilder:validation:Type=string
 	// +kubebuilder:validation:Format=date-time
-	ExpireTime metav1.Time `json:"expireTime" protobuf:"bytes,4,opt,name=lastTransitionTime"`
+	ValidUntil *metav1.Time `json:"validUntil" protobuf:"bytes,4,opt,name=lastTransitionTime"`
 }

 // +k8s:deepcopy-gen:interfaces=k8s.io/apimachinery/pkg/runtime.Object

-// ManagedClusterScalarList is a collection of managed cluster score. type ManagedClusterScalarList struct {
+// ManagedClusterScalarList is a collection of managed cluster scalar. type ManagedClusterScalarList struct {
 	metav1.TypeMeta `json:",inline"`
 	// Standard list metadata.